erhard95/CO2e-Calculation-Macro-VBA/README.md

 The macro then also implements a total and average across both Petrol and Diesel cars, then finishes up with formatting the table.

+To try out, simply press the "CO²e Calculation" button.

 Thank you for your interest!